JuliaPackaging/BinaryBuilder.jl/docs/src/jll.md

 * `data_txt_path`: this unexported variable is actually equal to `data_txt`, but is kept for consistency with all other product types.

+## Overriding `dev`'ed JLL packages

+In the event that a user wishes to override the binaries within a JLL package with their own binaries, the user may use the `dev_jll()` method inside of JLL packages to check out a mutable copy of the package to their `~/.julia/dev` directory.
+An `override` directory will be created within the package directory, providing a convenient location for the user to copy in their own libraries over the typical artifact-sourced ones.
+See the segment on "Building and testing JLL packages locally" in the [Building Packages](./building.md) section of this documentation for more information on this capability.